xquyvu/ez-expense/README.md

 ### For non-technical users without python

+#### ⚠️ No longer actively maintained ⚠️

 As noted at the beginning, we now have ClawPilot which truly requires zero setup.
 While the app releases for this expense tool are available and tested, developing an app that works on every machine is a difficult problem, and as a data scientist, I don't have the motivation nor bandwith to help with all the edge cases.

+That being said, the tool still works well, especially if you follow [the instructions to set it up with Python](#installation).
+The tool has a finetuned user experience, a battle-tested workflows and it's still used by many people.

-Therefore, if you have trouble running the app, I highly recommend switching to MSFT's ClawPilot which lets you get started quickly, as the cost of controllability and stability.
+Therefore, if you have trouble running the app, I highly recommend switching to MSFT's ClawPilot which lets you get started quickly, as the cost of controllability, stability and accuracy.

 #### 📥 Download and use